 Given that he has structured the company in a way that he does not have to micromanage everyone, Orwell still has the freedom to travel and give back to charity as much as he wants.
-Recently, his Chocolate Chip Cookie Off NYC X benefit, held at The Strand bookstore in New York City, raised more than $30,000 for the nonprofit She’s the First, which supports girls in low-income countries who will be the first in their families to graduate from high school.
+Recently his NYC Charity Chocolate Chip Cookie Off held at The Strand bookstore in New York City raised more than $30,000 for the nonprofit She’s the First, which supports girls in low-income countries who will be the first in their families to graduate from high school.

 Orwell’s next goal: Figuring out how to raise $50,000 per event—to multiply the impact even more.
 That’s something he probably wouldn’t have had the time or mental space to tackle if he hadn’t decided to embrace his own liberation.

-The company, which Gaignard runs with some help from his wife, an assistant who is a contractor, and, very recently a content and community manager, could easily expand.
-About four thousand to five thousand people apply annually to participate in the event for 150 entrepreneurs.
+The company, which Gaignard runs with some help from his wife, an assistant who is a contractor, and very recently a content and community manager, could easily expand.
+About 4,000 to 5,000 people apply annually to participate in the event for 150 entrepreneurs.

 Gaignard has made a conscious decision to keep the business to the size it is as a direct result of reading The 4-Hour Workweek.